ZaakirHussain5/amazon_dispute_case_management/readme.md

 ### Usage

-- **Order Management**: Go to the "Orders" section to by navigating to `/admin` to manage orders.
+- **Order Management**: Go to the "Orders" section by navigating to `/admin` to manage orders.
-- **Return Management**: Go to the "Returns" section to by navigating to `/admin` to manage returns.
+- **Return Management**: Go to the "Returns" section by navigating to `/admin` to manage returns.
-- **Dispute Case Management**: Dispute Cases appear at base URL.
+- **Dispute Case Management**: Dispute cases appear at the base URL.
-    - Click on the Order # to edit an dispute.
+    - Click on the Order # to edit a dispute.
-    - Click on Add New Dispute to create a dispute.
+    - Click on "Add New Dispute" to create a dispute.

 ## Database Schema